Decstasy/ovh-nagios-service-expiry-check/README.md

 ## Description
 ### What it's designed for
 This script is designed to check the expiry date of dedicated servers and domains directly via API.
-It is especially designed to return the result in a format which can be understood from nagios.
+It is especially designed to return the result in a typical nagios format.

 You can use it for servers and domains from:
 * OVH